ikogan/grav-proxy-auth-plugin/README.md

   work and will likely break horribly.
 - Standard limitations of HTTP header sizes and values apply.
-- Only admin access control has been tested so far and even that, somewhat barely.

 ## Todo

-- Try to disable bits of the "login" module that do not make sense in this context or simply remove the dependency on the module if possible.
 - Support displaying (but not editing) user profile information, overriding the admin module's default behavior.